 Some see this as the end of days, but it gets vitamin-popping millenarian seer types quite jazzed.
-It just makes me sad, especially given how disappointing AI is at the moment.
+It just makes the JC sad, given how disappointing AI is at the moment.
 Are we really so feeble we are losing this fight?
 Why didn’t the universe wake up when we became self-aware?

 <Congratulations Bob!> <Happy for you!> <Wow!> <What an achievement!> <Job well done!> <Kudos to you!> <Happy Work-iversary!>

 Not exactly “open the pod bay doors, Hal,” is it?

 Is AI this dreary really going to make us all redundant?
 And will it become all morose, self-righteous and needy like real LinkedIn users?
 We presume so.
 What will LinkedIn AI be like when it discovers identity politics?
 Or Twitter?

 Then again, LinkedIn’s AI really can’t be blamed if it comes up a bit sycophantic: the algorithm can only learn from the material it has in front of it, and scraping the gruesomely obsequious human interactions on Linkedin can’t be fun, even for a machine, and really, what else is it meant to make of natural language communication if that is its data set?

 The question does present itself, though: are we destined to be supervened by a swarm of beadily unctuous chatbots who have learned their toadying ways from our own bare-faced grovelling across employer-endorsed social media platforms?
 How will that be?
 And would that be better than the misanthropic kind of chatbots that might evolve out of Twitter?